earlye/org.stdplus.introspection/docs/about.md

 permalink: /about/
 ---

-Stdplus is a name I came up with eons ago for my utility libraries.
+Introspection is a [stdplus](http://www.stdplus.org/) library for introspection of your code.